apowers313/magicpatch/README.md

 __work in progress__

 # Install
+In Linux or MacOS:
 ``` sh
 # install IJavascript as usual
 npm install -g magicpatch
 ijsinstall --startup-script=`magicpatch-location`
 ```

+Windows:
+[TODO: Anyone want to volunteer to figure this out and send me the output?]

 # Table of Contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->